0oshowero0/HealthyCitiesDataset/environmental_determinants/natural_environment/air_quality/README.md

 For cities with more than one site, we preserve the measures in each site.
 We provide the site name and note in metadata.csv.

-The unit for data is V ugm-3.
+The unit for data is ugm-3.